erikamatesz/erikamatesz/README.md

-Hi there, I'm Erika but you can call me Erikão 😁 👋
+### Hi there, I'm Erika but you can call me Erikão 😁 👋

+🏖️ Rio de Janeiro, RJ, Brazil

-🏳️‍⚧️ Non-binary (she / he / they)
+🏳️‍⚧️ Non-binary (they / them)

 🏳️‍🌈 Lesbian

+💍 ❤️ Married

+🐶 🐟 Four dogs and two fish

-👨🏻‍💻 Software Developer
+👨🏻‍💻 Software Developer and QA

 📊 Data Scientist

-🚀 I’m looking to collaborate on diversity communities
+🚀 Looking to collaborate on diversity communities

+👾 I can code in Fortran, Pascal, C, C++, Objective-C, Swift, Java, Javascript, Python and Ruby

+🔵 Blue belt in Taekwondo

+✨ Interested in Education, Technology, Programming Languages, Foreign Languages, Civil Rights, and Equity